 - Unglazed clay containers, such as terra cotta, may seem more natural or appeal to those who want a certain look, plastic containers offer an advantage if they are to be placed in full sun.
 Unglazed clay pots are porous and water can quickly evaporate from them, while plastic containers do not “breathe” and therefore they will not need watering as often as clay.

 - Be sure that your container allows for drainage.
 If the pot doesn’t have a drainage hole in the bottom, add one.
-If you don’t want to put a hole in a decorative ceramic container you can simply put a smaller pot inside the decorative one, being sure there is some room at the bottom for water to drain out.
+If you have a decorative ceramic container that you do not want to put a hole in, place a smaller pot inside making sure there is some room at the bottom for drainage.